GoogleCloudPlatform/endpoints-codelab-android/README.md

 >
 > 1. edit the `todoTxtBackend` run configuration to listen on 0.0.0.0 (default is 127.0.0.1)
 >
-> 2. replace 10.0.2.2 with LAN ip address of the laptop
+> 2. replace 10.0.2.2 with the LAN ip address of the laptop

 The other two methods for the class are the new overridden `pushToRemote` and `pullFromRemote` methods.
 These methods use the `taskApiService` and instances of `TaskBean` which are synchronized with the local application task repository.
-Here is the first method pushing local tasks to our Google Cloud backend via a simple call to `taskApiService.storeTask(taskBean).execute()`.
+Here is the first method (you do not need to type this one) pushing local tasks to our Google Cloud backend via a simple call to `taskApiService.storeTask(taskBean).execute()`.

 ```java
 @Override